 - Hold regular employee meetings to discuss your security controls and the importance of honesty.

 No closing procedures should happen until you’ve locked your doors and turned off (or have taken down) your open sign.
-From there, simply reverse the order of your opening procedures.
-Because this is critical to your safety and security, review the steps again.
+From there, reverse the order of your opening procedures.
+Review the steps again because this is critical to your safety and security.

 Protect yourself and your store when closing for the day: